cetmus/aPhyloGeo/paper/paper.md

 # State of the field

+In 2012, Tahiri initially developed the algorithm written in JAVA [@tahiri2012nouvel] with a hight time complexity.
+More recently, in 2021, the algorithm was converted to Python and updated by my Tahiri team.
+This algorithm will allow finding sub-sequences of genes giving an increased topological similarity between the reference tree (obtained from gene sequences) and the phylogenetic tree (obtained from genome sequences).
+It can help find which genes or subparts of a gene are sensitive or favourable to a given environment.

 # Pipeline

 The `aPhyloGeo` pipeline (\autoref{fig:figure1}) is written in python3.9, and the code and documentation are publicly available on GitHub  (https://github.com/tahiri-lab/aPhyloGeo).
 The user has the option of running the pipeline using different cparameterss, such as docker, bootstrap threshold, or least square distance threshold.